rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 $f(p) = cost(p) + h(n)$ where:

 - $p$ is a path and $n$ is the last node on $p$

 - $cost(p)$ is the real cost from the starting node to $n$

 - $h(n)$ is an estimate of the cost from $n$ to the closest goal node

 - $f(p)$ is the estimated total cost of the path

-- The frontier is a priority queue, ordered by f
+- The frontier is a priority queue, ordered by $f$

-- **Fails if the heuristic is an overestimate**

-- When underestimating, makes it prefer exploring less-explored paths
+- Should be admissible (underestimate) - makes it prefer less-explored (i.e. shallower) paths

 - **Fails if there is pruning and the heuristic is not monotone**